tpmorris/WhatIfNotes/TimNotes.md

 ## Chapter 2 *Randomised experiments*

-This chapter starts with a mention of randomised trials but then goes into 'conditionally-randomised experiments' as a way to talk about exchangeability, standardisation and IPW.
-I like much of what they say but it's a very weird chapter title!
+This chapter starts with a mention of randomised trials but then goes into ‘conditionally-randomised experiments’ as a way to talk about exchangeability, standardisation and IPW.
+I like much of what they say but it’s a very weird chapter title!

-The description of an *ideal randomized exeriment* says 'full adherence to the assigned treatment over the duration of the study'.
+The description of an *ideal randomized exeriment* says ‘full adherence to the assigned treatment over the duration of the study’.
 Me: *Ideal to whom!* lol.

 I really like the 'imagine what would have happened if the research assistants had misinterpreted our instructions'.
 This is a *great* way to explain exchangeability.
 Also nice to have the brief $Y^a$ independent of $A$ for all $a$'.